Respecting your privacy

 Keeping information secure

 We use security procedures and technology to protect the information we hold.
-Access to and use of personal information within Rate Detective Pty Ltd seeks to prevent misuse or unlawful disclosure of the information.
+Access to and use of personal information within Spotter Finance Pty Ltd seeks to prevent misuse or unlawful disclosure of the information.
 If other organisations provide support services, we require them to appropriately safeguard the privacy of the information provided to them.

 How you can access or correct your information